Sunday, November 29, 2020

 Bucari Highlands in Iloilo, Philippines, is one of the best mountain resort destinations in the country.

-When we visited, it was rainy on the way up and with a foggy and misty climate.
-Like Baguio City, it has many pine trees making the environment more relaxed.
+When we visited, it was rainy on the way up and had a foggy and misty climate.
+Like Baguio City, it has many pine trees, making the environment more relaxed.

 Bucari, Iloilo, Philippines

-There are other places where I've enjoyed forest bathing.
-The Mount Arayat National Park in Pampanga, Philippines.
+I've also enjoyed forest bathing in other places, such as Mount Arayat National Park in Pampanga, Philippines.
 The La Mesa Eco-park in Quezon City, Philippines, and Naddi Village in Dharamshala, India.

 My parents were inspired to develop our farm over a decade ago, so they planted Mahogany trees, making it a mini-forest.
-Now the trees have reached their peak maturity and are tall, giving a cool shade in the surrounding.
+The trees have reached their peak maturity and are tall, providing cool shade in the surrounding area.

-And so, every time we visited the farm, I would do forest bathing.
-I walk barefoot and remain under the trees until I've reached a meditative state.
-Feel the serenity and inhale the life force.
+So, every time we visited the farm, I would do forest bathing.
+I would walk barefoot and remain under the trees until I reached a meditative state, feeling the serenity and inhaling the life force.

 Anyone can do it.
 When life gets tough, we must take slow and find a greener space to unwind and re-energize.